BOND: License to Train with Black-Box Functions: Method

+For recursive [NEN] and simultaneous perturbations, we often observe higher variability in the row norms of gradient estimations.
+Drawing from \citet{node_perturbation_stability,node_perturbation}, we provide a simple row normalization on the gradient estimates, described in Equation \ref{eq:row_normalization}.

 Where $k$ is a sample index from the batch $\mathcal{B}$.
-While the underlying intuition of Equation \ref{row_norm_eq} is straightforward, a more grounded rationale emerges from \cite{equilibration} (\textit{Proposition 4}) which illustrates the value of row normalization in reducing the upper bound on condition of the Hessian, when row norms are varied.
-This is consistent with observations that, in NFN-BOND implementations, row norms tend to be fairly uniform, rendering Equation \ref{row_norm_eq} largely ineffective.
-In contrast, for BONDS and ESN applications where row norms exhibit greater variability, the equation yields a significant improvement.
+While the underlying intuition of Equation~\ref{eq:row_normalization} is straightforward, a more grounded rationale emerges from \citet{equilibration}, in \textit{Proposition 4}, which illustrates the value of row normalization in reducing the upper bound on condition of the Hessian, when row norms are varied.
+This is consistent with observations in NFN - BOND implementations where row norms tend to be fairly consistent, rendering Equation~\ref{eq:row_normalization} largely ineffective.